 Cover the saucepan with a tight-fitting lid and reduce the heat to low.

-Note – If your lid is not fitting tightly over the saucepan, you can seal it with some whole wheat flour dough to prevent any steam from escaping the pan.
+Note – If the lid does not fit tightly over the saucepan, you can seal it with some whole wheat flour dough to prevent any steam from escaping.
 You can also cover the pan with aluminum foil.

 Cook the tea on low heat for 30 minutes.